jedhsu/fractal/README.md

   * which mutates the variables of `Evolving` as an effect
   * and returns an instance of `Evolved` as a result summarizing what happened.

-## Mind

-The `Mind` is the agent.

-Start with the following features:

-- `Unicameral`, for a one-person game.
-- `Bicameral` for a two-person game.

-To represent the learning step, the world is `Evolving`.

 ### Brain

 The `Brain` is the underlying neural network.